-Intermittent fasting is nothing new, but we continue to learn new techniques and tips to make it healthy and tailored to you.
+Intermittent fasting isn't new, but researchers and nutritionists continue to learn new techniques and tips to make it a healthy approach.
 This article provides an update on the science of intermittent fasting and the best choices in foods to break a fast.
-We’ll also share insight from Adrienne, Struesli’s founder, who has been using intermittent fasting for five years.
+I'll also share intermittent fasting advice from Adrienne herself.

-Intermittent fasting is all about when you eat, rather than what you eat, and is based on the premise that going for prolonged periods without taking in calories gives your body some health benefits.
+Intermittent fasting is all about when you eat, rather than what you eat, and is based on the premise that going for prolonged periods without taking in calories has some benefits for your body.

 Common Types of Intermittent Fasting